Johnny Depp’s Tattoo Artist, Jonathan Shaw, Left A Fetus In A Jar And Safety Deposit Box For 15 Years

 The famous artist was reportedly contacted by police after the fetus was discovered at the old bank and the pal to the star claimed that he bought the item at a Manhattan flea market in the 1970s or 1980s, after which Shaw states he put the item in the deposit box and forgot all about it.
 Depp’s ink-master then eventually moved to California.

-When the bank branch contacted Shaw to tell him know the bank was moving, the artist told the manager to “take whatever belongings he had..and transfer them to his local branch.”
+When the bank branch contacted Shaw to tell him the bank was moving, the artist told the manager to “take whatever belongings he had..and transfer them to his local branch.”
 Shaw, who shares that Johnny Depp used to accompany him to the flea market and at one point the two were offered a bag of fingers, indicates that “[bank staff] opened the box and they freaked out.”

 As to whether or not Jonathan Shaw still enjoys collecting items similar to the pickled fetus, Johnny Depp’s pal said “I don’t collect that kind of stuff anymore.
 I got rid of the shrunken heads.”